DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 }
 ~~~

-And the LinkDto class is given below:
+And the code of the LinkDto class is given below:

 {{snippet Models/LinkDto.cs}}
 ~~~js
 namespace DHX.Gantt.Web.Models